 The batter takes 10 minutes to prep.
 It's a great recipe to make last minute.

 And baking time for this banana nut bread is 75 minutes.
-In less than 90 minutes you'll have warm, moist, and slightly sweet banana bread that you can be proud of.
+So in less than 90 minutes, you'll have warm, moist, and slightly sweet banana bread that you can be proud of.

 Banana Nut Bread

 And you can serve this banana nut bread straight out of the oven!
 It's firm enough that you can slice it even when it's still warm.

 And nothing beats a warm slice of banana bread for breakfast.
 Add a dollop of cream cheese for greater nutritional value.

-Simply blend all the ingredients in your mixer, pour the dough into a loaf pan and in less than 90 minutes you have delicious warm banana nut bread.
+Blend all the ingredients in your mixer.
+Pour the batter into a loaf pan in less than 90 minutes.
+You have delicious warm banana nut bread.

 How To Make Banana Nut Bread

 - Combine wet ingredients in a large bowl.